gulbudakk/SpotifyDataScience/README.md

-# Spotify Data Science
-Spotify Song &amp; Genre Analysis, Popularity Prediction and Building a Simple Recommendation System
+# Spotify Song & Genre Analysis, Popularity Prediction and Building a Simple Recommendation System

 Exploratory Data Analysis:
 - Visualizations descriptive statistics of the dataset; visual explanations of features &